brianpos/sdc-by-example/1.Basics/terminology.md

 ### 7. Options from a coding expanded using a fhir query, and a fhirpath expression

-*(More advanced functionality)*
+_(More advanced functionality)_

+The [answerExpression](https://hl7.org/fhir/uv/sdc/StructureDefinition-sdc-questionnaire-answerExpression.html) extension provides a way to use a FHIRPath expression to select arbitrary data for a choice type question, provided that it returns a list of codings.

+A common way to use this is with an `x-fhir-query` style variable to retrieve data, then an expression to select the properties within.
-Useful when the expression is effected by other values on the form, or also retrieving other related data from the clinical record.
+This query could use other values from the form to filter the results, or retrieve other related data from the clinical record.
-This is often used in a similar way to option 8 leveraging launch context or other variables.

-Example showing performing a specific $expand operation against a specific server and then read the value from it.
+This example shows performing a specific $expand operation against a specific server and then read the values from its expansion.

 ```json
 {